angular/angular-ja/aio-ja/content/start/index.en.md

 <div class="callout is-helpful">
 <header>StackBlitz tips</header>

 * Log into StackBlitz, so you can save and resume your work.
 If you have a GitHub account, you can log into StackBlitz with that account.
+In order to save your progress, first fork the project using the Fork button at the top left, then you'll be able to save your work to your own StackBlitz account by clicking the Save button.
 * To copy a code example from this tutorial, click the icon at the top right of the code example box, and then paste the code snippet from the clipboard into StackBlitz.
 * If the StackBlitz preview pane isn't showing what you expect, save and then click the refresh button.
 * StackBlitz is continually improving, so there may be slight differences in generated code, but the app's behavior will be the same.